By Shelby Deering | Photography by Holly Leitner

 In other words?
 A women’s retreat is more than just a relaxing weekend away.
 It’s an opportunity to gather wellbeing advice, develop new life skills and form connections with like-minded women, in order to feel more empowered in day- to-day life.

-One notable retreat in the Lake Geneva area is the popular Women’s Weekend Lake Geneva, now hosted by the Geneva Lake Women’s Association (GLWA), which will be held this year, May 13‐15, at a variety of locations.
-This marks the third year that GLWA has sponsored the retreat, with funds raised benefiting charitable organizations.
+One notable retreat in the Lake Geneva area is the popular Women’s Weekend Lake Geneva, now hosted by the Geneva Lake Women’s Association (GLWA), at a variety of locations.
+2022 marked the third year that GLWA has sponsored the retreat, with funds raised benefiting charitable organizations.
 (Before that, the event was managed by the Lake Geneva Rotary Club for 12 years in conjunction with the Lake Geneva BID.)
 “A retreat weekend can mean many things, from time set aside for quiet reflection or spiritual introspection, to wellness and educational development, to social connection and bonding,” says Missy Sell, GLWA board member and chair of the Women’s Weekend Committee.
 “Women’s Weekend Lake Geneva combines many of these aspects.”

 WHY ARE RETREATS TRENDING?